 The Masters Tournament (also known as The Masters) is one of the four major championships in professional golf and is steeped in history and tradition.
 Unlike the other championships, the Masters is always held at the same location, a private course in the southeastern United States, in the city of Augusta, Georgia — the Augusta National Golf Club.
 It is the first major golf championship event of the year since it is scheduled for the first full week of April.

 Investment banker Clifford Roberts and noted amateur champion Bobby Jones started the prestigious competition.
 When Jones had his grand slam in 1930, he acquired a former plant nursery and turned it to the Augusta National with the help of renowned course architect, Alister MacKenzie.

-In 2020, from April 6 to 12, the best golfers in the world will come together at the Augusta National Golf Course for this prestigious 72-hole, four-day contest.
-The Masters include three practice rounds prior to the tournament rounds.
-In addition to a huge reward, the winner also receives the iconic and highly coveted green jacket plus a lifetime invitation to the Masters.
+In 2020, from April 6th to 12th, the best golfers in the world will come together at the Augusta National Golf Course for this prestigious 72-hole, four day contest.
+The Masters includes three practice rounds prior to the tournament rounds.
+In addition to a huge reward, the winner also receives the iconic and highly coveted Green Jacket, plus a lifetime invitation to the Masters.
 He also receives an invitation to each major tournament in the following five years.

 Augusta National Golf Club

 Augusta is the second largest city in Georgia near the South Carolina border.
-It boasts of several must-see places like the Augusta Museum of History which includes exhibits on golf and soul singer James Brown, the Augusta Riverwalk that runs along the Savannah River, the Morris Museum of Art, a museum dedicated to the art of the American South, the Boyhood Home of President Woodrow Wilson which depicts the early life of the 28th president.
+It boasts of several must-see places like the Augusta Museum of History which includes exhibits on golf and soul singer James Brown, the Augusta Riverwalk that runs along the Savannah River, the Morris Museum of Art, a museum dedicated to the art of the American South, and the boyhood home of President Woodrow Wilson which depicts the early life of the 28th president.